n0t3v3ncl0s3/Introduce-to-Python-and-ML/README.md

 ## 🤝 Contributions & Extensions

-While this hub reflects my own work, community feedback is welcome!
+While this lab reflects my own work, community feedback is welcome!
 Feel free to:

 - Submit pull requests with corrections or enhancements
 - Share related resources in issues or discussions